mbloms/spores/docs/src/ornate/java-serialization.md

 addCompilerPlugin("ch.epfl.scala" %% "spores-serialization" % "0.4.0-M3")
 ```

+> {.note}
-These artifacts are compatible with Scala 2.11.
+> These artifacts are only compatible with Scala 2.11.x.
+> A [bug in 2.12.0](https://issues.scala-lang.org/browse/SI-10009) prevents us from releasing
+> a compatible version. `spores` will be probably released for 2.12.1.

 ## Quickstart